box/developer.box.com/content/guides/authentication/user-types/service-account.md

 If someone attempts to make API calls using a Service Account access token before the application is authorized in the Admin Console they will receive an error message:
+`"error":"unauthorized_client"`
-`"error":"unauthorized_client", "error_description": "This app is not authorized by the enterprise"`
+`"error_description": "This app is not authorized by the enterprise"`

 ## Use Cases